 CLASSIC MOTOCROSS IRON: 1976 SUZUKI RM370

-Of all the MXers introduced in 1976, the Suzuki RM370 was far superior to any of the other Japanese Open bike.
-Why?
-It was lightweight, the frame was durable, handling was in the ballpark, the power was usable albeit it little quick off the mark, and the suspension travel was over 9 inches.
-For a Japanese Open bike it was quite easy to ride.
-And, within the ranks of loyal Suzuki riders it was considered the “Best Open Bike Ever” and with Roger DeCoster winning the 1976 Trans-AMA series, we all signed on!
-The suggested retail price was $1200.
-And, on the collector market, you’d be surprised to learn that these “Best Open MX Bike Ever” machines are available at discount rates.
-They even came in RM125A, RM250A and RM370A versions.
+Of all the MXers introduced in 1976, the Suzuki RM125, RM250 and RM370 were far superior to any of the other Japanese offerings.
+The RM370 was lightweight.
+The frame was durable.
+Handling was in the ballpark.
+The power was usable (albeit a little quick off the mark), and the suspension travel was over 9 inches.
+For a Japanese Open bike, it was quite easy to ride.
+Within the ranks of loyal Suzuki riders, it was considered the “best open bike ever,” and with Roger DeCoster winning the Trans-AMA series in 1976, the marketing plan got a big boost.

 The suggested retail price was $1200.
 And on the collectors’ market, you might be surprised to learn that these “best open mx bike ever” machines are available at discount rates.